Category Archives: Uncategorized

 ChatGPT often browses the web when formulating responses to user queries, meaning that high-ranking Reddit and Quora threads can influence the final response.

-If your website’s primary topic often yields Reddit or Quora threads on traditional search results, it will influence ChatGPT’s output.
+If your website’s primary topic often yields Reddit or Quora threads in traditional search results, it will influence ChatGPT’s output.

 You can help control the narrative about your business by participating directly in these threads.